oreo639/sdatxtract/README.md

 What is it?

-It is a utility for dumping sdats from nds files, extracting contained files from sdats, and converting the contained files to standard formats.
+It is a utility for extracting files from sdats and converting the contained files to standard formats.

+You can obtain the sdat by using [godmode9](https://github.com/d0k3/GodMode9), [ndstool](https://github.com/devkitPro/ndstool), or [tinke](https://github.com/pleonex/tinke).

 ## Building
 You can use either cmake or autotools to build this program and I will cover both.